kidmon/blog-src/source/about/index.md

 ***

 ## Interests
-- Knowledge Representation
+- Knowledge Representation with Deep Learning
-- NLP with Deep Learning
+- NLP with Knowledge Graph
-- Information Extraction
-- Recommender System

 ***